-6.4 Freescale Qt Applications
+6.4 i.MX Qt Applications

-Freescale provides the following applications based on Qt to demonstrate the multimedia features on the X11 backend.
+The following applications based on Qt demonstrate the multimedia features on the X11 backend.

-Table 27.
+Table 26.
 Qt applications

 Application Feature IMXPlayer Based on the playback engine, it provides all the features supported in the playback engine.
 IMXCamera Based on the recording engine, it provides all the features supported in the recording engine.